-The technical solutions to access your DW on mobile or tablet are multiple, each one has its advantages and disadvantages and it is essential to have them in mind, but it is also by asking yourself the right questions that you will be able to make the right choice!
+The technical solutions to access your Digital Workplace on mobile or tablet are multiple, each one has its advantages and disadvantages and it is essential to have them in mind, but it is also by asking yourself the right questions that you will be able to make the right choice!

 The different technical solutions

-There are 4 main ways to understand the mobile for your DW.
+There are 4 main ways to understand the mobile for your Digital Workplace.
 The idea of this workshop is to allow you to better understand each of these technological choices and to identify their advantages and disadvantages in relation to your project.

 - Responsive Web Design or RWD: this involves adapting the UX and UI of the desktop version of your site for use on mobile and tablet devices.

 - The JMobile application: JMobile is a heavy application developed by Jalios and which aims to present an application view, with a little customization of the interface

 - Heavy application developed specifically for your site: This is a fully customized application developed for your needs and for a dedicated client (Android, Apple, Windows Phone...).

 - Progressive Web App or PWA: To make it simple, it is a matter of encapsulating your site in a heavy application.
 The application interacts with your site to get the behavior of a "classic" application, it's like a shell!

 The key questions